Returning Home After a Wildfire

 Check the roof and exterior areas for sparks or embers.

 Check the attic and throughout your house for any hidden burning sparks or embers.

 Check for fire damage to your home, turn off all appliances and make sure the meter is not damaged before turning on the main circuit breaker.

 Check the well or pump-house to ensure it is in working order.

 The after effects of a wildfire on watershed can be drastic causing immediate issues and long term effects.
 Rates of erosion and runoff can increase to dangerous levels following wildfires in California.
 Normally trees, shrubs, grass and other protective groundcover help prevent soil detachment and allow rainfall to infiltrate into the soil.
 After a wildfire the extreme heat can bake the soil to the point that water is unable to penetrate and can cause excessive run off in a post wildfire area.

-Before leaving a burned area, CAL FIRE will implement post-fire repair efforts.
+Before leaving a burned area, CAL FIRE will implement post-fire suppression repair efforts.
 This work includes:

 Removing soil and organic debris from streams where fire lines crossed, and mulching fire line approaches where appropriate.

-Even with these efforts post fire communities are still at risk and need to be prepared for flood, mudslides, debris flow and surface erosion.
+Even with these efforts, post fire communities are still at risk and need to be prepared for flood, debris flows, mud (hyperconcentrated) flows, and surface erosion.
 Here are ways that you can be prepared: